Koredotcom/docs/docs/xo/how-tos/build-a-banking-assistant/design-conversation-skills/schedule-a-smart-alert.md

     * Click **Create & Proceed**.
     <img src="../images/create-alert-task.png" alt="create alert task" title="create alert task" style="border: 1px solid gray; zoom:75%;">

-3. You will be directed to the Alert Settings page
+3. You will be directed to the <b>Alert Settings</b> page.
+Follow the steps below to complete the setup.
     * Review and modify the **General Settings** if needed.
 For our use case, we do not need to modify any settings here.
     * Select the **API Request** tab
         * Ensure that the **Content Type** is set to _JSON_.